cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

     bytes32 templateHash = 0x%tutorials.dogecoin-hash.hash-full;

-    // this DApp has an ext2 file-system (at 0x9000..) and an input drives (at 0xa000), so the output will be at 0xb000.. uint64 outputPosition = 0xb000000000000000;
+    // this dApp has an ext2 file-system (at 0x9000..) and an input drives (at 0xa000), so the output will be at 0xb000.. uint64 outputPosition = 0xb000000000000000;
     // output hash has 32 bytes
     uint8 outputLog2Size = 5;